 - 2. By the end of the February, all National Course files will be sent to RCSU Central.
 When the Merit Lists are confirmed, the selected, pending, and deleted candidates are identified, as well as noting whether their files are complete or incomplete. - 3.
 Selection results for all National Courses are communicated via email to SSC Chairs and COs through their respective Chains of Command between late-March or very early April.
 OPC will announce selections are available through FORTRESS by the CO via e-mail sent to SSC Chairs and copied to: OPC Directors.
 RCSU will announce selections are available through FORTRESS and for the CO to share the information with the SSC Chairs via e-mail sent to Squadron CO's.

-Master Selection Lists are confidential and the information from those lists (i.e., ranking, etc.) shall not be shared with anyone.
+Master Selection Lists are confidential and the information from those lists (name of SELECTED/INC cadets, SPARE's ranking, etc.) shall not be shared with anyone.

-Course Training Expenses
+OPC Fees and Course Training Expenses